 Our liquidity requirements arise from our working capital needs and to fund capital expenditures to support our current operations, and facilitate growth and expansion.
 We have financed our operations and expansion mostly from sales of our common stock through public offerings and private placements of debt, convertible redeemable preferred stock and common stock.
-We had net income in 2012 but have incurred losses through 2011 and at December 31, 2012 we have an accumulated deficit of \$68.0 million.
-As of December 31, 2012, our primary source of liquidity consisted of cash, cash equivalents, restricted cash and marketable securities totaling \$64.9 million.
-In addition, on January 4, 2013, we issued \$45 million aggregate principal amount of Senior Notes due on January 4, 2018.
+We had net income in 2013 and 2012, however we have incurred losses through 2011 and at December 31, 2013 we have an accumulated deficit of \$63.4 million.
+As of December 31, 2013, our primary source of liquidity consisted of cash and cash equivalents and restricted cash totaling \$70.5 million.